sydly148/hackthehood-buildfa25/index.md

 Saturday Tiger Teams: Yellow (10:00 am-12:00 pm), Pink (11:00 am-1:00 pm), Gray (1:00 pm-3:00 pm), Orange (2:00 pm-4:00 pm)
 Instructors: Parker Broadnax (<a href="mailto:example@example.com">parker@hackthehood.org</a>) & Sydney Ly (<a href="mailto:example@example.com">sydney@hackthehood.org</a>)

-## Week 5 Announcements
+## Week 6 Announcements
 ### Assignments Due:
 - Work on the Data Analysis for Social Change assignment from Week 3's Tiger Teams.
 - Work on the McDonald's Menu assignment from Week 4's Tiger Teams.
-- Submit your exit ticket for Monday's lecture!
+- Submit your exit ticket for Wednesday's lecture!
 - OPTIONAL: Submit your Superhero Battle Simulator on Google Classroom if you want feedback.
 ### Reminders:
 - Make sure you have access to Slack, Google Classroom, and Colab!
-- **USE THE HUSTLE ZOOM LINK FOR THE FIRST PART OF MONDAY'S LECTURE!**
+- Schedule your asynchronous Tiger Team time with your instructor!

 ---